ISO 9001 ensures quality for The Code Company's digital publishing clients

 Developing these standards to which we keep ourselves is only one part of the job; the real challenge is in developing and maintaining the QA processes that ensure these standards are met in all projects.

-This is how we automated some of our QA process using a number tests in our continuous integration / continuous deployment (CI/CD) environments.
+This is how we automated some of our QA process using a number of tests in our continuous integration/continuous deployment (CI/CD) environments.

 Testing NPM/Webpack/Composer Builds

-This includes build tools such as Babel for JS translation, Webpack/Gulp/Grunt for build automation, Sass for SCSS compilation and others.
+This includes build tools such as Webpack for build automation, Sass for SCSS compilation, and others.

-Our standard configuration for this is to run a test build for all feature branches pushed upstream.
-If you are using Bitbucket in the Atlassian ecosystem, you benefit from the added advantage of showing failed tests in Pull Requests for that feature branch.
+Our standard configuration for this is to run a test build before deploying to a staging environment as part of a larger linting job.
+If you are using the GitHub ecosystem, you benefit from the added advantage of easy visibility of failing builds.

-At The Code Company we normally keep our build scripts in separate bash files to allow reuse of them.
+At The Code Company we normally keep our build scripts in separate bash files to allow reuse.
 So in this example we use the same build script during this test build as we do for the production build and deployment.

 Coding Standards Check